rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 ```

 #### 2.2.2.
 Data
-The Infrastructure layer implements Data Sources defined in the Domain layer, connecting to external data resources and hiding platform-specific details.
-This promotes loose coupling and isolates the Domain layer from data access implementation specifics.
+The Platform layer implements Data Sources defined in the Core layer, connecting to external data resources and hiding platform-specific details.
+This promotes loose coupling and isolates the Core layer from data access implementation specifics.

 #### 2.2.2.1.
 Data Entities
-Infrastructure Data Entities represent data structures used by third-party libraries for Data Source implementation, reflecting the library's data format and serialization.
+Platform Data Entities represent data structures used by third-party libraries for Data Source implementation, reflecting the library's data format and serialization.

-The following code demonstrates an Infrastructure Data Entity.
+The following code demonstrates an Platform Data Entity.
 Note the introduction of third-party library specific code:

 ```
 import Table, Column from database_library